Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7950 should be quite a bit faster than the Geforce GTX 760 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7950 should be 25% quicker than the Geforce GTX 760 overall, due to its greater data rate. (explain)

-Texel RateThe Geforce GTX 760 should be just a bit (about 5%) better at texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe Geforce GTX 760 should be a little bit (approximately 5%) faster with regards to AF than the Radeon HD 7950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison